bsoelch/Concat/doc/concat.md

 #include "../main.concat" ## files in subdirectorys have to used .. to reference files in superdirectories
 0 i32 =: subIncludeConstant
 proc( => ) =: f ## private procedure f
-  mainConstant print ## main constant is accessible but not constant end proc( => i32 ) : extern externProc ## local extern procedure
+  mainConstant ..debug.print  ## main constant is accessible but not constant end proc( => i32 ) : extern externProc ## local extern procedure
 ```